sibirbil/RuleDiscovery/README.md

 number of false negatives, and so on.
 Thus, the decision makers can adjust these coefficients to divert the training process and obtain a set of rules that are more appealing for their needs.

+You can find the details of both algorithms in [our manuscript](https://arxiv.org/abs/2104.10751).

 This [notebook](RuleDiscovery.ipynb) illustrates how to use RUX and RUG.